pepitoria/BlinkoAndroid/README.md

   - create note from the app
   - ~~Share with blinko (from outside the app): working~~
   - Share and edit with blinko (from outside the app): working, needs restyling
-- Proper Navigation (ie: tabs, side menu)
+- Proper Navigation (ie: tabs, side menu), tab navigation, still wip